Korean to English Translation of Birth Certificate by Professional Translators

 A typical Korean birth certificate contains your first, middle, and last name, maiden name (if you married and changed your last name), sex (gender – male or female, or boy or girl), your father’s and mother’s name, date of birth, place of birth, name of issuing agency and place of registration, name and title of signing officer.

-Who issues birth certificates in Korean language?
+Who issues birth certificates in Korea?

 Family Census Registers are authorized to issue birth certificates, marriage certificates, and similar civil registration documents.